Improved Approximation Algorithms for the Expanding Search Problem: The Euclidean Case

-Before we describe the dynamic program, we need two additional setup steps.
+{\bf Further Setup.} Before we describe the dynamic program, we need two additional setup steps.

-\newparagraph{Additional rounding} Since we guess lengths of parts of the solution, we assume at the loss of another $1+O(\eps)$ factor that the distance between any two relevant points (i.e., input points or portals) is a polynomially bounded integer.
-This is possible because the objective-function value is the sum of polynomially many distances.
+\paragraph{Additional rounding} Since we are going to guess the lengths of parts of the solution, we assume that the distance between any two relevant points (i.e., vertices or portals) is a polynomially bounded integer.
+To see that this is only at the loss of another~$1+O(\eps)$ factor, recall that~$\lambda_0$ is a lower bound on the optimal objective-function value, and observe that the length of the cheapest portal-respecting solution can be viewed as a sum of~$\smash{n^{O(1)}}$ such relevant distances.
+At the loss of a~$1+O(\eps)$ factor in the objective-function value, we can thus afford to round all these distances to multiples of~$\smash{\eps\lambda_0/n^{O(1)}}$.
+Since all these distances are bounded by~$\lambda$, which is within~$\smash{n^{O(1)}}$ of~$\lambda_0$, we obtain~$\smash{n^{O(1)}}$ possible distances, and the claim follows by rescaling.

-\newparagraph{Guessing of segment lengths} It will be useful to know the completion times $t^{(1)},\dots,t^{(\kappa)}$ before running the dynamic-programming procedure.
-By our rounding procedure, we know that there are only $n^{O(1)}$ options for each of these $O(1)$ lengths, meaning that there are $n^{O(1)}$ combinations of different completion times for each of the segments, which we can all guess.
+\paragraph{Enumeration of segment lengths} It will be useful to know the rounded latencies~$\smash{t^{(1)},\dots,t^{(\kappa)}}$ before running the dynamic-programming procedure.
+By our rounding procedure, we know that there are only~$\smash{n^{O(1)}}$ options for each of these~$O(1)$ lengths, meaning that there are~$\smash{n^{O(1)}}$ combinations of different latencies for each of the segments, which we can guess.